mbest1813/documentation/v2/clickstream/destinations/adobe-analytics.md

 A request is made to the web server when a visitor comes to your site.
 Your site's web server sends the page code information, and the page displays in the browser.
 When the page loads the JavaScript code will run and send an image request to the Adobe server, passing the variables, metrics, and page data that were defined in your implementation.

-## Why send data to Adobe Analytics using Astronomer Clickstream?
+## Why send data to Adobe Analytics using MetaRouter?

-With Astronomer Clickstream, you can use Adobe Analytics without having to install their JavaScript library on every page of your site.
+With MetaRouter, you can use Adobe Analytics without having to install their JavaScript library on every page of your site.
 We also eliminate the need to write custom code to track user event data.
-Once your Adobe Analytics is routed through Astronomer, our platform translates page views and events into corresponding Adobe Analytics events.
+Once your Adobe Analytics is routed through MetaRouter, our platform translates page views and events into corresponding Adobe Analytics events.

-## Getting Started with Adobe Analytics and Astronomer Clickstream
+## Getting Started with Adobe Analytics and MetaRouter

 ### Initialization

 When using Adobe Analytics through `analytics.js`, we will check if you already have global properties such as `window.s_account` or any properties on the `window.s` object and use them.
-In the absence of any of these values, we will fallback on the **Report Suite ID**, **Tracking Server URL**, and **Tracking Server Secure URL**(optional) you have defined in the destination settings inside Astronomer Clickstream.
+In the absence of any of these values, we will fallback on the **Report Suite ID**, **Tracking Server URL**, and **Tracking Server Secure URL**(optional) you have defined in the destination settings inside MetaRouter.

 Once these required properties are set, we will load `appmeasurement.js` version 1.6.

 ### Marketing Cloud Visitor ID Service

-You can use Adobe’s Marketing Cloud Visitor ID Service, in witch case you will need to provide Astronomer Clickstream with your **Marketing Cloud Organization ID** - in the advanced options inside Astronomer Clickstream.
+You can use Adobe’s Marketing Cloud Visitor ID Service, in witch case you will need to provide MetaRouter with your **Marketing Cloud Organization ID** - in the advanced options inside MetaRouter.

 Our analytics.js destination will load their `visitorAPI.js` library, but will only initialize it if you provide your Marketing Cloud Organization ID - we will set `window.s.visitor` with the return value from `window.Visitor.getInstance(<Your Marketing Cloud Org Id>)`.
 See [their documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-setup-analytics.html) for more information.